Rising 4th Grade Supplies – Read Below!!

 4 414 ICT Kady Safar and Susie Weiss-Ortiz

 Kady has been teaching and working in education since 2000.
 She is a Math for America Master Teacher and loves using investigations, number strings, and math congresses to bring mathematics alive for students.
 Kady holds a degree in elementary education from the University of Wisconsin, a bilingual certificate from Wayne State University and a master’s in special education from Bank Street College.
 She is passionate about social justice and equity in the classroom and loves seeing her students grow and learn together.
 Kady is originally from East Lansing, Michigan and loves going back in the summer to swim, waterski and spend time with family.
 She lives in the neighborhood with her husband and two daughters.

 Susie began teaching in 2007 in Sunset Park, Brooklyn.
 She grew up in Brooklyn and attended PS 261.
-Susie has her Master’s degree in Museum Education and Childhood Education from Bank Street College.
+Susie has a Master’s degree in Museum Education and Childhood Education from Bank Street College.
 She is passionate about teaching social studies and believes that learning about the past will help our children be critical, reflective problem solvers.
 During her free time, she enjoys exploring the city, visiting museums, and traveling with her husband Omar, son Rio, and daughter Flora.

 Lindsay joined the wonderful PS 261 community in 2016.
 She received her Master’s in Childhood Education from Hunter College, and previously taught at PS 139 in Brooklyn.
 Lindsey is also a theater educator and directs for Piper Theatre Productions’ summer youth workshops.
 Prior to teaching, she worked as a writer and editor.
 As a teacher, Lindsey is passionate about helping children expand their critical thinking skills and explore issues of equity and social action.
 She lives in Brooklyn with her husband, twin daughters, and two lazy tabby cats.